kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 "hello world"
 ```

-In non-functional programming languages there are special "operators" or keywords.
+In non-functional programming languages, there are special "operators" or keywords.
 In Javascript, some commonly used operators are are `+ - == if`.
 In ClojureScript and other Lisp languages, there are no special operators.
-These are just regular functions.
+There are only regular functions.

 If statements are functions: